snavarropino/the-github-actions-team/dapr-calculator/trigger-workflows.md

-# Update this file in order to trigger all workflows
+# Update this file in order to trigger all workflows.